 One advantage of factoring is that your company size does not matter.
 This solution is available to companies of any size, as long as they have invoices from reputable commercial clients.
 Get more information about A/R factoring.

-Determining which option will work best for your company is key.
 Using the right financing is critical to the success of the company.
+Business owners must review these options with their finance teams.
 The product best suited for your company depends on:

 - How long you have been in business